beh22/ChromaPlot/README.md

 ## Acknowledgements

 We hope that ChromaPlot makes it easier to create high-quality chromatogram figures.
-While it is not required, if you use ChromaPlot to generate figures for publications, presentations, or other publicly shared works, we would greatly appreciate a mention or acknowledgement.
+While it is not required, if you use ChromaPlot to generate figures for reports, publications, presentations, or other publicly shared works, we would greatly appreciate a mention or acknowledgement.

 **How to Acknowledge ChromaPlot**: